digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/docker.rst

 .. code-block:: bash

-   docker run --rm -it digitalasset/canton-open-source:latest --config simple-topology.conf
+   docker run --rm -it digitalasset-canton-enterprise-docker.jfrog.io/digitalasset/canton-enterprise:latest \
+        --config simple-topology.conf

 The ``--rm`` option ensures that the container is removed when the canton process exits.
 The ``-it`` options start the container interactively and provide a TTY for running our console.

 The default working directory of the container is ``/canton``.

-By default docker will pull the ``latest`` tag containing the latest Canton release.
+By default Docker will pull the ``latest`` tag containing the latest Canton release.
-As docker will only automatically pull ``latest`` once, ensure you have the latest version by  periodically running ``docker pull digitalasset/canton-open-source``.
+As Docker will only automatically pull ``latest`` once, ensure you have the latest version by periodically running ``docker pull digitalasset-canton-enterprise-docker.jfrog.io/digitalasset/canton-enterprise``.

-Previous releases can be run by specifying their tag ``digitalasset/canton-open-source:2.4.0``.

 Configuring Logging
 -------------------